BillyPragSec/billypragsec.github.io/index.md

 -->
 One author of each accepted contribution is expected to present the work at the workshop.
 The format will be traditional conference-style presentations followed by questions and feedback from the audience.
 Interactive and engaging presentations are welcomed.

 Following notification to authors, more information will be provided regarding speaking times and other details.
 The authors of accepted research papers can choose whether they want their papers to be part of official ADND proceedings.
-The camera-ready deadline for these papers will be on May 15, 2024.
+The camera-ready deadline for these papers will be on April 7, 2025.

 ## Organization